Do you need help with goal setting in your personal or professional life?

 What this means is that your goal has to be 100% realistic and relevant to you, your life, and your lifestyle.
 This is important!

 Your goal has to be relatable to your current and future goals in life.
-Remember, you’re setting your goal in the first place so you can improve yourself on a personal or professional level.
+Remember, you’re setting your goal so you can improve yourself either personally or professionally.

 Again, this isn’t to say you can’t take on challenges or push yourself, but you need to have a solid foundation that will set you up for success.